KingRG-Buff/portfolio/DatabaseProjects/PharmaceuticalTrialMgmtDatabase/README.md

 # 💊 Pharmaceutical Clinical Trial Management Database

-Welcome to the **Pharmaceutical Clinical Trial Management Database** project, a database solution designed to streamline clinical trial operations for a mock pharmaceutical company.
+Welcome to the **Pharmaceutical Clinical Trial Management Database** project, a database solution designed as prood of concept to streamline clinical trial operations for a mock pharmaceutical company.
 This project ensures data integrity, supports regulatory compliance, and enables efficient management of clinical trials involving patients, medications, and hospitals.

 ---